hindmasj/my-kudu-cluster/README.md

 ./local-spark-shell.sh
 ````

+The problem is that the networking nature of the docker cluster means the local spark shell cannot
-Lovely for playing with Spark but what if we want to use a container?
+resolve the tablet and master addresses returned by the RPC calls.
+Lovely for playing with Spark but we
+really need to use a container?

 ### Create Custom Spark Docker Image